 Archie Cameron retired as field director in 1985.
 Since 1990, the conference has been under national supervision.

-In January 2009, Rev. Juanita Chavez was elected superintendent of Honduras National Conference, and now holds the title of bishop.
-She is the first woman elected to the highest office of any United Brethren national conference.
+In January 2009, Rev. Juanita Chavez was elected bishop of Honduras National Conference–the first woman elected to the highest office of any United Brethren national conference.
+She served in that role for eight years.
+In 2017, Rev. Gonzalo Alas, who had been overseeing the churches in El Salvador, was elected bishop.

 The History of Honduras